 Largest User Base

 Since it has the biggest user base, Microsoft continuously ensures that all software and web solutions deployed for its OS work flawlessly.
 This makes Windows 10 and Windows 11 some of the best optimized OS for web apps, including personal and commercial use, as well as the development of said apps.
 When it comes to back-end development, using a Windows machine makes more sense if you’re deploying code on a Microsoft-based server.

 This isn’t a hard-written rule, but developing on the native platform is typically much more comfortable, as it allows for faster testing.
 The downside of using Windows lies in its troubleshooting, since only Microsoft has fully-fledged access to the source code of its OS.

-Other OSes, like Windows and macOS, are great for Web app development.
-However, on the back-end of things, writing code for Linux-based servers almost always implies some debugging.
+Other operating systems, like Windows and macOS, are great for web app development.
+However, on the back end of things, writing code for Linux-based servers almost always implies some debugging.
 Sure, you can run Linux in a virtual environment on whatever OS you prefer, but this will involve more computing resources than just using Linux as your OS.

 A small user base usually means that the OS isn’t well conceptualized or optimized, but that’s actually not true when it comes to Linux.
 It’s an open-source system, which means that the user base is directly involved in the OS’s security and stability.
 In fact, it’s recognized as one of the most secure and stable OSes on the market.

 When it comes to app development, most client-based Linux apps are developed and maintained by a very active community.
-This means that the OS is honed for running Web apps.
-However, when it comes to Web development, it would seem that Linux is the king of the proverbial hill, and held in very high regard by the Web development community.
+This means that the OS is honed for running web apps.
+However, when it comes to web development, it would seem that Linux is the king of the proverbial hill, and is held in very high regard by the web development community.

 Best Optimized OS: Virtual Machines